Emergency Responders,

 Spouses and Significant Others

-I work with a variety of emergency responders and medical personnel including: firefighters (federal, state, local gov and volunteer); law enforcement; EMT and Paramedic; military; veterans; nurses and ER staff; and correctional/probation officers.
+We work with a variety of emergency responders and medical personnel including: firefighters (federal, state, local gov and volunteer); law enforcement; EMT and Paramedic; military; veterans; nurses and ER staff; and correctional/probation officers.

 B.R.R.A.V.E.
 VISION